ckntav/ckntav.github.io/_posts/2024-06-06-merge-several-dataframe-using-plyr-join_all-in-R.md

 ```

 - `by = "ID"`: specifies the common column to merge by.
-- t`ype = "full"`: specifies a full join, meaning all rows from all dataframes are included.
+- `type = "full"`: specifies a full join, meaning all rows from all dataframes are included.

 ### Choosing the type of join